kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

--   expression.
-A boolean expression (also known as a predicate) to determine which items of the sequence to discard.
+-   expression- A boolean expression (also known as a predicate) to determine which items of the sequence to discard.
 See [Expression](https://github.com/kognifai/Galore/blob/master/SDK-documentation/Node%20Selector.md)

 Example:
 ```